An updated model for the Perseus Spiral Arm from Trigonometric Parallax and 3-dimensional kinematic distances of distant massive stars: Analysis

 \subsection{Trigonometric Parallax and Proper Motion}

-We modeled the measured positions $(x_m, y_m)$ as a function of time using a least-squares fit that simultaneously solves for the trigonometric parallax ($\pi$), proper motions in the East-West ($\mu_x$) and North-South ($\mu_y$) direction, and position offsets near the center of the data $(x_0, y_0)$ \citep[following ][]{Reid2009ApJ...693..397R}.
+We modeled the measured positions $(x_m, y_m)$\footnote{$x=\Delta\alpha\cos\delta, y=\Delta\delta$} relative to a quasar as a function of time using a least-squares fit that simultaneously solves for the trigonometric parallax ($\pi$), proper motions in the East-West ($\mu_x$) and North-South ($\mu_y$) direction, and position offsets near the center of the data $(x_0, y_0)$ \citep[following ][]{Reid2009ApJ...693..397R}.
 The parallax signature was computed using Earth–Sun vectors from the NOVAS astrometric routines \citep{Kaplan1989AJ.....97.1197K}.
 The fits are shown in Figure~\ref{fig:per_parallaxes}, with the results tabulated in Table~\ref{tab:br210_parallax}.

-There were insufficient data to measure an accurate trigonometric parallax for G021, as there were no persistent maser spots to track the motion over the full year, and there were no maser detections in the final four epochs.
+There were insufficient data to measure an accurate trigonometric parallax for G021, as there were no persistent maser spots to track the motion over the full year, and there were no maser detections in the first two, two out of the middle eight, and in any of the final four epochs.
 The primary consequence of this is that the trigonometric parallax and $\mu_x$ proper motion parameters become strongly correlated in the model fit, resulting in poorly constrained estimates for both quantities.
-To break this degeneracy, we first fit the data for ($\pi,\mu_x,\mu_y$), then use the proper motions (and recession velocity) to calculate a 3D kinematic distance ($D_\mathrm{3Dk}$, as described in Section~\ref{sec:dist}).
-We then re-fit ($\mu_x,\mu_y$), with $\pi$ fixed at $1/D_\mathrm{3Dk}=0.073$~mas.
+To break this degeneracy, we first fit the data for ($\pi,\mu_x,\mu_y$), then use the proper motions (and line-of-sight velocity) to calculate a 3D kinematic distance ($d_\mathrm{3Dk}$, as described in Section~\ref{sec:dist}).
+We then re-fit ($\mu_x,\mu_y$), with $\pi$ fixed at $1/d_\mathrm{3Dk}=0.073$~mas.
 A subsequent iteration produced no significant change in the fitted parameters, indicating convergence.
 Both the ``raw'' results and final 3D kinematic-dependent results are presented in Table~\ref{tab:br210_parallax}.

 We present $x,y$ proper motions in Table~\ref{tab:br210_parallax} with their \textit{formal} uncertainties for the maser spots as determined by the fitting process.
-However, we ultimately want the proper motion and $v_\mathrm{lsr}$ of the central exciting star for Galactic kinematics, which can differ from that measured for a given maser spot owing to internal source motions.
-First, we look for a peak in the CO \citep[i.e., from ][]{Dame2001ApJ...547..792D} that we can assign as the likely bulk recession velocity of the molecular cloud, and use that as $v_\mathrm{lsr}$ moving forwards.
+However, we ultimately want the proper motion and $V_\mathrm{lsr}$ of the central exciting star for Galactic kinematics, which can differ from that measured for a given maser spot owing to internal source motions.
+First, we look for a peak in the CO \citep[i.e., from ][]{Dame2001ApJ...547..792D} that we can assign as the likely bulk recession velocity of the molecular cloud, and use that as $V_\mathrm{lsr}$ moving forward.